aniteshlal/PhotoSite/README.md

 	We should see all the containers that are running currently

 ## 3. Things that are not working
+	This section is very short because everything is working which is a good thing!!!

 ## 4. YouTube walkthrough